COS is billed on a pay-as-you-go basis. For more information, see Billing Overview.

 You can view your COS bills through the Billing Center in the console.
 For more information, see Viewing Billing Details.

 If so, you cannot read or write any data to COS.
-All you can do using the console is top up your account.
-For more information, see Arrears.
+All you can do using the console is pay the past due charges.
+For more information, see Overdue Payment.